kolypto/nodejs-miracle/README.md

 Same as `check`, but the united permissions are checked.

-In order to pass the test, any roles having access to any resource is sufficient.
+In order to pass the test, any role having access to any resource is sufficient.

-Also supports the `checkAny(roles, grants)` fingerprint.
+Also supports the `checkAny(roles, grants)` footprint.

 Show Grants